-(d) For PM10 in the Medford-Ashland AQMA: the ambient PM10 concentration levels that existed during the year that EPA redesignates the AQMA to attainment for PM10.
+(d) For PM10 in the Medford-Ashland AQMA: the ambient PM10 concentration levels that existed during the calendar year 2006, the year that EPA redesignated that AQMA to attainment for PM10.

 (e) The ambient concentration level for PM2.5 that existed in an area during the calendar year 2007.

-(f) If no ambient air quality data is available in an area, the baseline concentration may be estimated using modeling based on actual emissions for the years specified in subsections (a) through (e) of this section.
+(f) If no ambient air quality data is available in an area, the baseline concentration may be estimated using modeling based on actual emissions for the years specified in subsections (a) through (e).

+(3) “Baseline concentration year” means the calendar year used to determine the baseline concentration for a particular regulated pollutant in a particular designated area.